 Are you an aspiring videographer?
 YouTube it is.

-In 2019, you can’t just expect people to easily find you the way they might have in the past.
-By devoting just as much time to at least one other medium, as you do your blog, you’ll see traffic, income, and loyalty increase in the process.
+But, by devoting just as much time to at least one other medium, as you do your blog, you’ll see traffic, income, and loyalty increase in the process.

-2) Invest in More Video Content
+2) Invest in More Video Content to Complement Your Blog

 I’m not sure if you’ve noticed it, but video is blowing up in popularity online.